argyleink/core/docs/models.md

 # MODELS

-Pog includes a useful model helper function that will bootstrap all of the routes & controllers needed to make your models work.
+Pog includes a useful model helper that will bootstrap all of the routes & controllers needed to make your models work.
 You will still need to create the controller and model files, but this should still greatly simplify	 the process.

 ## DEFAULT